tehfra/amc2sqlite/README.md

 - Length: Bytes 24-25 (little-endian uint16)
 - Original Title Field Length: Byte 61

-and then starting at offset +65 from pattern position:
+and then starting at offset +65 from pattern start:

 - Original title (using the field length from before)
 - Translated title, director, producer, etc. (length-prefixed strings)